alepuzio/Parsing-Getting-Things-Done/README.md

 [x] read all the xml file in a directory

-[x] In output file that contains the name of the project and the first action with context and eventual estimation time [] for every context, I create an output file named _YYYYMMDD-CONTEXT-NAME-TIME_ with the first actions
+[x] In output file that contains the name of the project and the first action with context and eventual estimation time

+[] For every context, I create an output file named _YYYYMMDD-CONTEXT-NAME-TIME_ with the first actions

 ### version v1